 We Completed Mandatory Compliance Tests, and Then Some

-On the counsel of product safety experts, we submitted SlumberPod for juvenile product safety testing using an independent, accredited, global lab.
-SlumberPod passes all applicable juvenile product safety tests in the United States, Canada and Europe.
+Well before any sales took place, we consulted product safety experts and submitted SlumberPod for juvenile product safety testing using an independent, accredited, global laboratory.
+From the beginning, SlumberPod has always and consistently passed all applicable juvenile product safety tests in the United States, Canada and Europe.
 Per juvenile product regulations, we submit our products annually for this testing.

 Please contact us if you'd like more information on SlumberPod's safety tests and/or a copy of our Child Product Certificate (CPC).

 We’ve Worked Hard to be Different from a “Crib Tent”